Democracy in classical Iran: Arsacids

-At the time of Parthians, kings were elected through the Parthian parliament, Magistan (in Greek: Megisthanes).
+At the time of Parthians, kings held absolute power over succession but were still greatly influenced by the Parthian parliament, Magistan (in Greek: Megisthanes).
 The parliament was of two parts: one of the wise men and magi from across the country, and the second the relatives of the royal family.

-The two parts separately and together, were forming three different councils.
-The third one being the result of assembling of the members of two other councils in cases of emergency, where this council (of the two other councils) was called as Megisthanes.
+The two parts separately and together, formed three different councils.
+A third could be assembled, as the result of emergencies, comprising the members of two other councils.
+This council (comprising the two) was called the Megisthanes.
 Strabo writes that "the Council of the Parthians, according to Poseidonius, consists of two groups, one that of kinsmen, and the other that of wise men and Magi, from both of which groups the kings were appointed."
-The number of wise men in the parliament was more than that of the magis.
+The "wise men" in the parliament typically exceeded the magi.